OpenVidu Meet Direct Link Tutorial#

 To send requests to the OpenVidu Meet API, we use the

-function:index.js // Function to make HTTP requests to OpenVidu Meet API const httpRequest = async (method, path, body) => { // (1)! const response = await fetch(`${OV_MEET_SERVER_URL}/api/v1/${path}`, { method, headers: { 'Content-Type': 'application/json', 'X-API-KEY': OV_MEET_API_KEY // Include the API key in the header for authentication }, body: body ?
-JSON.stringify(body) : undefined // (2)! }); const responseBody = await response.json(); // (3)! if (!response.ok) { console.error('Error while performing request to OpenVidu Meet API:', responseBody); // Create an error object that includes the HTTP status code from the API const error = new Error(responseBody.message || 'Failed to perform request to OpenVidu Meet API'); error.statusCode = response.status; throw error; // (4)! } return responseBody; // (5)! };
+httpRequestfunction:index.js // Function to make HTTP requests to OpenVidu Meet API const httpRequest = async (method, path, body) => { // (1)! const response = await fetch(`${OV_MEET_SERVER_URL}/api/v1/${path}`, { method, headers: { 'Content-Type': 'application/json', 'X-API-KEY': OV_MEET_API_KEY // Include the API key in the header for authentication }, body: body ?
+JSON.stringify(body) : undefined // (2)! }); const responseBody = await response.json(); // (3)! if (!response.ok) { console.error('Error while performing request to OpenVidu Meet API:', responseBody); // Create an error object that includes the HTTP status code from the API const error = new Error(responseBody.message || 'Failed to perform request to OpenVidu Meet API'); error.statusCode = response.status; throw error; // (4)! } return responseBody; // (5)! };- Perform an HTTP request to the OpenVidu Meet API in the specified method and path.

 - Include the body in the request if provided.